IIC3585-2024/pwa-group-06/README.md

 ## Features
 - Note taking: Easily add and manage your notes.
 - Push Notifications: Receive updates directly on your device, even when the web app is not open.
+(If notifications are accepted will receive notifications when documents are created"
 - Offline Access: Access your notes without an internet connection, thanks to service workers and cached assets.
 - Responsive Design: A consistent experience across all devices, from desktops to mobile phones.